 •Conducts hatchery tours and answers questions.

-•At least two years of experience as a Fish Culturist OR an equivalent level of comparable experience that demonstrates good knowledge of fish culture, including: spawning and stocking methods; assessment of water quality and flows related to hatchery operation; appropriate rearing parameters and feed regimens for various species; biosecurity and prophylactic measures to ensure fish health; and experience performing minor repair and maintenance on buildings and mechanical equipment and operating fish transport-type equipment.
+•At least two years of experience as a Fish Culturist OR an equivalent level of comparable experience that demonstrates a good knowledge of fish culture, including spawning and stocking methods; assessment of water quality and flows related to hatchery operation; appropriate rearing parameters and feed regimens for various species; biosecurity and prophylactic measures to ensure fish health; and experience performing minor repair and maintenance on buildings and mechanical equipment and operating fish transport-type equipment.

 •Valid driver's license.

 Minimum Qualification Specialty Area: (The qualification below is required for some Fish Hatchery Assistant Manager positions throughout the state.)